andrewharvey/abs2pgsql/README.md

 For example in your terminal window before running the scripts first run,

     export PGDATABASE=abs

+## PostgreSQL Performance Tweaks
+There are several ways you can speed up this initial load (assuming you want to "build from source" rather than using a pre-made dump as the pre-made dump will always be faster).
+These suggestions are based on the fact that you are loading existing data and you don't need durability.
+That is, if the server crashes part way though the load you are happy to just start the load from the start again.

+I would recommend you follow the advice for [non-durable settings](http://www.postgresql.org/docs/current/static/non-durability.html) at least for the time you are actually loading the data.

 # License, Copyright and Attribution
 The licensing of this repository is slightly more complicated than usual.